 One of the most important principles of Synthetic Phonics is that a child should never be asked to read something that is too difficult for them, or that they do not have the skills to read.
-Within the first few sessions of synthetic phonics children should be able to read words made up of the sound / letter relationships they have learnt.
-For example, if the first six letters of a structured synthetic programme are 's', 'i', 't', 'm', 'a' and 'p', children can read it, at, mat, sat, sit, pit, tip, tap, pat etc. Start with small regular words.
+Within the first few sessions of Synthetic Phonics children should be able to read words made up of the sound / letter relationships they have learnt.
+For example, if the first six letters of a structured synthetic phonics program are 's', 'i', 't', 'm', 'a' and 'p', children can read "it", "at", "mat", "sat", "sit", "pit", "tip", "tap", "pat", etc. Start with small regular words.
 Regular words are words where the sound / letter relationships are the ones the child has been taught.
 These small regular words are often referred to as 'cvc' words.
-The term 'cvc' means consonant, vowel, consonant words like cat, dog, leg, pin, bus.
-Once children can read these they then move on to reading longer words, like cobweb, and words with digraphs, like ship.
+The term 'cvc' means consonant, vowel, consonant - words like "cat", "dog", "leg", "pin", "bus".
+Once children can read these, they then move on to reading longer words, like "cobweb", and words with digraphs, like "ship".